microsoft/PartsUnlimitedMRP/docs/_posts/2016-08-19-fund-10-Oth-prereq.md

 You now have a virtual machine in Azure running Jenkins as a Master.

-**5.** Logon again on the jenkins master and navigate to the "Configure System" page:
+**5.** Logon on the jenkins master with the credentials that you have just created in step 4.

+**6.** Navigate to the "Configure System" page:

 ```
 http://fqdn_of_your_jenkinsmaster:8080/configure